LahiruJayasinghe/RUL-Net/README.md

 This repo is dedicated to new architectures for estimating RUL using CMAPSS dataset and PHM08 prognostic challenge dataset The datasets are included in this repo or can be donwloaded from: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan

-(This is an undergoing project, more new things are yet to come)

 ## Dataset discription
 The main and largest dataset is the CMAPSS dataset.
 It contain four subdatasets called FD001, FD002, FD003, and FD004